Irino leaves us with an entertaining “see you soon“, in what is his best album to date, a release that will put everyone with a smile on their face.

 12. ENTER THE NEW WORLD！

 Irino Miyu made sure to make this album close to perfect.
-A gorgeous and entertaining piece to listen to from start to finish with a smile on our face.
+A gorgeous and entertaining piece to listen to from start to finish with a smile on our faces.

-Miyu, we can only wish a successful tour and good luck to your studies.
+Miyu, we can only wish you a successful tour and good luck with your studies.
 Here’s to hoping that your next comeback can dazzle us with even more quality.

-“DARE TO DREAM” is available for purchase on CDJAPAN for all overseas fans.
+“DARE TO DREAM” is available for purchase at CDJAPAN.